A new form of asymptotic expansion for non-smooth differential equations with time-decaying forcing functions: Introduction

-After establishing the first asymptotic approximation \eqref{rawxi}, one can scale the solution and shift the center of expansion of the Taylor series of $F_k(y)$ from the origin to $\xi\ne 0$.
-Then the techniques in \cite{FS87,CaH3} are utilized to obtain the asymptotic expansion \eqref{FSx}.

-The current paper aims to study \eqref{mainode} but with the hypotheses \eqref{fxp0}, \eqref{fkreview}, \eqref{Fsum} and \eqref{NSH}.
-Our goal is to obtain the asymptotic expansion \eqref{FSx}, as $t\to\infty$, for any decaying solution $y(t)$.
-Below, we illustrate that a direct application of the above reviewed methods cannot achieve this goal and then show how to fix it.
+The current paper aims to study equation \eqref{mainode} but with the hypotheses \eqref{fxp0}, \eqref{fkreview}, \eqref{Fsum} and \eqref{NSH} which are more general than all the cited papers.
+Our goal is to obtain the asymptotic expansion \eqref{yxp0}, as $t\to\infty$, for any decaying solution $y(t)$.
+As pointed out in section \ref{newex} below, in some circumstances, a direct application of the above reviewed methods cannot achieve this goal.
+To fix it, we have to introduce a new variable $\zeta=\zeta(t)$, which will be called subordinate variable, and prove that any decaying solution $y(t)$ has an asymptotic expansion \beq y(t)\sim \sum_{k=1}^\infty Y_k(t,\zeta(t)), \text { as } t\to\infty, \eeq where each function $Y_k(t,\zeta)$ can be constructed recursively.
+Of course, the meaning of the new asymptotic expansion \eqref{newye} needs to be justified.
+With the new variable $\zeta$, we have to resolve many technical issues in order to achieve \eqref{newye}.